laurieontech/gatsby-speaking-theme/README.md

 This is a theme for a page that showcases conference speaking and available talks.
 The example repository shows the theme in use.

-The theme can be seen in the wild [here](https://laurieontech.com/speaking/)
+The theme can be seen in use [here](https://laurieontech.com/speaking/).

 ### Options